Stirling-Tools/Stirling-Tools.github.io/docs/AI/AI-Overview.md

 sidebar_position: 0
 id: AI Overview
 title: AI Overview
-description: What the Stirling AI engine adds to Stirling PDF, and how an administrator turns it on
+description: What AI adds to Stirling PDF, and the three ways an administrator can run it
 tags: [AI, Self-host, Getting Started]
 ---

 # AI Overview

-The Stirling AI engine adds document questions, editing assistance, and classification to Stirling PDF.
-Self-hosted installations run it as a separate service alongside the PDF server.
-AI is disabled by default.
+AI adds document questions, editing assistance, and classification to Stirling PDF.
+AI is off by default.

 ## Capabilities